tygertathagat/Multi-Class-LSTM/README.md

 1. Pandas
 2. Seaborne
 Make sure your IDE has these libraries installed or use !pip to install them from your terminal

 #**The Data Preprocessing and Model**

-First of all install all of these libraries using !pip in your terminal 1.Pandas
+First of all install all of these libraries using !pip in your terminal:
+1.Pandas
 2.NLTK
 3.re